AI Crawler Overview 2026: All AI Bots, User Agents and robots.txt Settings

 Microsoft – Bing & Copilot

 Crawler for Bing Search and Microsoft Copilot.
-Very relevant for AI visibility due to GPT-4 integration in Copilot.

 User-Agent: